Croc 2 (2001 video game): Reception

 Croc 2 received reviews ranging from average to positive.
 Games Domain liked the audiovisual presentation and puzzle design.
 Overall, they called it a great game.
 AllGame criticized the visuals but called the gameplay solid and unique, and compared Croc 2 very favorably to the previous GBC game which was said to be "average at best".
-GamesMaster liked the graphics but the gameplay was said to be walking though mostly empty labyrinthine levels.
+GamesMaster liked the graphics but the gameplay was said to be walking through mostly empty labyrinthine levels.
 GameSpot liked the puzzle design but felt they were reused too often.
 They also criticized the combat system for its poor collision detection.
 Overall, the game was noted as "painfully bland".
 IGN said that "As a sequel, Croc 2 blows away the original effort [on the GBC]".
 Gamereactor liked the graphics but called sound and music annoying, the gameplay was said to be monotonous.
 The combat was noted as frustrating due to the short range of the tail swipe.
 Jeuxvideo.com mentioned that the controls are somewhat impractical and take some getting used to since, for example, running requires pressing the directional button twice.
 MeriStation praised the music as catchy and its suitability to the events unfolding on the screen, although it was noted that the songs exhibited a lack of variety.
 The Electric Playground said the puzzles are too complex for the target age group.
 Game Informer wrote: "Croc 2's control is solid, but platforming from an isometric view is limiting, so the game boils down to a little exploration game with limited environments."
 Hardcore Gaming 101 said the game is too big because the scenery appears identical regardless of the location and there is no map.
 Music was noted as terrible and the combat was said to be hampered by inaccurate hit detection.